 Your Repayment Plan: The student finance repayment plan you are on has a profound impact on whether it is good to pay off your loan earlier.
 With all things equal, a higher interest rate for a longer loan duration will increase your total payback amount.
 This is especially noticeable with the loan duration since this is the time you will be making compulsory payments towards your loan, and this can be seen most starkly when comparing plan 2 against plan 5 loans.

-Financial Goals: Assess long-term financial objectives, such as homeownership, retirement savings, or investments, before deciding to pay off student loans early.
+Financial Goals: Assess long-term financial objectives, such as homeownership, retirement savings, or investments, before paying off student loans early.
 Prioritise goals that align with your values and aspirations.

 Employment Stability: Evaluate job security and income stability before committing to early loan repayment.
 Unforeseen changes in employment status or financial circumstances may necessitate access to liquid funds rather than tied-up capital in loan repayment.